-1. User-level entities.
+- 1. User-level entities.

-- An order describes some logical unit in appuser interaction.
+- An order describes some logical unit in app-user interaction.
 An order might be:

-- created
+- Created

-- checked for its status
+- Checked for its status

-- retrieved
+- Retrieved

-- canceled.
+- Canceled.

 - A recipe describes an "ideal model" of a coffee beverage type, i.e., its customer properties.
-A recipe is an immutable entity that can only be read
+A recipe is an immutable entity that can only be read.

 - A coffee-machine is a model of a real-world device.
 We must be able to retrieve the coffee machine's geographical location and the options it supports from this model (which will be discussed below).

-2. Program execution control-level entities.
+- 2. Program execution control-level entities.

 - A program describes a general execution plan for a coffee machine.
-Programs can only be read. - The programs/matcher entity couples a recipe and a program, which in fact means retrieving a dataset needed to prepare a specific recipe on a specific coffee machine. - The programs/run entity describes a single fact of running a program on a coffee machine.
-A run might be: - initialized (created) - checked for its status
+Programs can only be read.

+- The programs/matcher entity couples a recipe and a program, which in fact means retrieving a dataset needed to prepare a specific recipe on a specific coffee machine.

+- The programs/run entity describes a single fact of running a program on a coffee machine.
+A run might be:

+- Initialized (created)

+- Checked for its status

-- canceled.
+- Canceled.

-- 3. Runtime-level entities.
+- Runtime-level entities.

 - A runtime describes a specific execution data context, i.e., the state of each variable.
 A runtime can be:

-- initialized (created)
+- Initialized (created)

-- checked for its status
+- Checked for its status

-- terminated.
+- Terminated.